Z Gorres: Career-ending injury

 On November 13, 2009, after winning a 10-round bout against Luis Melendez in which he was knocked down with 30 seconds remaining in the final round, Gorres collapsed in the ring and was removed on a stretcher.
 He underwent surgery to relieve swelling to the left side of his brain.
 Originally, doctors were going to keep him in a medically induced coma for a few days, but Gorres reacted to the treatment much better than anticipated and came out of it.
 The injury he suffered ended his boxing career.

+Professional boxing record

 Going home

 In February 2010, Gorres was well enough to fly home to the Philippines, where he was greeted at the airport by Philippine President Gloria Macapagal Arroyo.
 His physical therapy continued at Perpetual Succur Hospital in Cebu.
 His therapy involved the strengthening and conditioning of his muscles to help him regain the ability to do functional activities.
 Gorres began to regain his ability to walk and regained partial control of his left hand.
 He also underwent a series of surgeries for throat blockage.